Cover image of the report - Supporting Native Workforce Development - A Guide for Funders

 Workforce Grantmaking in Native Nations and Communities (WGNNC) Advisory Committee Members

-WGNNC is led by an Advisory Committee, which is currently composed of key representatives of philanthropic organizations committed to advancing WGNNC's priorities and work.
+WGNNC is led by an Advisory Committee, which is composed of grantmakers, policy experts, and tribal practitioners and leaders committed to advancing WGNNC's priorities and work.
+Advisory Committee members assist in developing the learning priorities, programs, and grantmaking of the initiative.

 Sign up here to learn more about these efforts.
 For questions, please reach out to Workforce Matters at info@workforce-matters.org